Ownfos/delaunay-bowyer-watson/README.md

 # delaunay-bowyer-watson
 Straightforward and somewhat dirty implementation of the Delaunay Triangulation

-This program was written in another computer and transcribed manually.

-Therefore typo errors might exist...

 ## How to use
 1. Run the triangulation.py file ```python ./triangulation.py```
 2. Click anywhere on the screen to create points